petr-k/petr-k.github.io/_posts/2019-02-03-kubernetes-tips-and-tricks-part-2-logs.md

 There are some 3rd-party tools striving to address the above limitations,
 though: check out [kubetail](https://github.com/johanhaleby/kubetail) or [stern](https://github.com/wercker/stern).
-The former will even give you a fancy color-coded output.
+The latter will even give you a fancy color-coded output.

 ## 6. Conclusion